YU-deep/ICH-2D/README.md

 python Utils/CT_Preprocessing.py
 ```
 In the process of data preprocessing, we perform window size setting, skull removal and normalization operations on the original image by turn.
 Among them, the original image path needs to be provided by the user themselves.
+The voxel size in mm of of images is (0.488,0.488,6).

 ## Train